 I recently started doing a lot more coding, and even more recently bought an iPad Pro 9.7-inch.
 Out of curiosity, I wrote a quick-and-dirty program to benchmark single-core performance on my different devices.
 It's simple - it runs through the numbers 0 - 100,000, checking if they're prime, and measures the time it takes to run.
 It's quite possible I've made a mistake in the program - mathematical or logical - but it doesn't really matter as long as it's consistent, since I'm not actually looking for prime numbers.
 It isn't a particularly efficient way of looking for primes either, but again, that doesn't really matter here.

 For the iOS devices I wrote the program in Swift (which is what I've been primarily coding in lately).
 For the Surface and Macs, I used C++.
-I initially tried running the Swift version on the Macs, but used the C++ version in the end.1 I tried keeping the two versions as close to each other as possible, though I’m not entirely sure what sort of difference in overhead there may be between the Swift and C++ code.
-I ran the program three times on each device, and got the averages.
-2
+I initially tried running the Swift version on the Macs, but used the C++ version in the end.
+For some reason the Swift version took much longer to run on the Macs.
+Something on the order of 50-65 seconds.
+I presume I overlooked some optimisation or compiler setting.
+1

-Here are the times (and a ratio of how they compare to the top result): * 18.814 seconds - 1.00x - i7 2600 Desktop 20.350 seconds - 0.92x - i7 4850HQ MacBook Pro 21.499 seconds - 0.88x - iPad Pro 9.7-inch 25.815 seconds - 0.73x - iPhone 6S Plus 40.654 seconds - 0.46x - i3 Surface Pro 3 281.21 seconds - 0.07x - iPad 2
+Here are the times (and a ratio of how they compare to the top result): * 18.814 seconds - 1.00x - i7 2600 Desktop * 20.350 seconds - 0.92x - i7 4850HQ MacBook Pro * 21.499 seconds - 0.88x - iPad Pro 9.7-inch * 25.815 seconds - 0.73x - iPhone 6S Plus * 40.654 seconds - 0.46x - i3 Surface Pro 3 * 281.21 seconds - 0.07x - iPad 2

+The results are pretty interesting.
+The iPad performs extremely well against the desktop and laptop considering the differences between the devices in terms of size, power consumption etc. Geekbench single-core results jibe fairly well with my results; I got a score of 3151 for the desktop vs 3041 for the iPad.2 The Surface comes in at about half the speed of the iPad Pro, which is also surprising.
+While iPad Pro feels a lot faster than the Surface in general use like web browsing, my gut feeling had been that x86 would still beat ARM.
+It's interesting to see about 13x improvement over the iPad 2.
+Without putting too much stock in what is a pretty artificial benchmark, the iPad obviously has a fair bit of grunt.
+I'm hoping more 'pro' apps will appear over time, letting it take up more of the functionality of a laptop or desktop, if it ostensibly has the power to do it.
+Here's the source code for the Swift and C++ versions of PrimeChecker, if anyone wants to give them a shot.
+They may need a little tweaking depending on what you want to run them on.
 Update: There have been quite a few suggestions for how the code could be optimised.
 Checking the range 2..<sqrt(n)+1, and avoiding writing the prime bool excessively do indeed vastly improve performance.
 However, as I said in the intro, it doesn't really matter for my purposes; I'm not trying to find primes faster, I'm just looking to run comparable code on each device.
 For curiosity's sake, after adding in those optimisations it takes ~7.6 seconds to find all the primes between 1 and 100,000,000 on the desktop, ~8.4 on the iPad and ~10.3 seconds on the iPhone (larger range just to get more palpable numbers).
 The optimised code gives a set of results in a pretty similar ratio to the unoptimised code.

 My desktop gets a multi-core score of 12,050 vs the iPad's 5,215.
 Quite a big difference, ~2.3x, though that's pitting four (hyper-threaded) cores against two. ↩︎